martenframework/marten/docs/versioned_docs/version-0.1/getting-started/tutorial.md

 The `#path` method accepts three arguments:

 * the first argument is the route pattern, which is a string like `/foo/bar`.
 When Marten needs to resolve a route, it starts at the beginning of the routes array and compares each of the configured routes until it finds a matching one
-* the second argment is the handler class associated with the specified route.
+* the second argument is the handler class associated with the specified route.
 When a request URL is matched to a specific route, Marten executes the handler that is associated with it
 * the last argument is the route name.
 This is an identifier that can later be used in your codebase to generate the full URL for a specific route, and optionally inject parameters in it

 Now if you go to [http://localhost:8000](http://localhost:8000), you will get the `Hello World!` response that is generated by the handler you just wrote.